 Let’s talk about how to clean out your closet.
 Really clean it out.
 Get in there, get it down to the barebones, and rebuild it with a wardrobe you love and want to wear every day.

 It can feel like an overwhelming task, but, if you follow my steps (the same ones I used with private clients for years) it won’t be.

 The best part is that once the work is done and you have a functional closet space that works for YOU, it is so much easier to keep it that way.

 I do a deep clean and reorganizing twice a year.
-I take some time right after the holidays as a way to rest for the new year, and then again right now, mid summer.
+I take some time right after the holidays as a way to reset for the new year, and then again mid summer.

 How to Clean Out Your Closet